Published on Thursday, February 20, 2020

 “When we do, we see what a site has to offer.
 We look at what type of staff goes through the facility, what kind of exposure it has.
 And we understand that budgets are limited.
 We certainly want to help you guys out.”

-The model, the Mindray A7, would sell on the retail market for about $50,000, Goethe said.
+The model, the Mindray A7 anesthesia machine, would sell on the retail market for about $50,000, Goethe said.
 It has a large, 15-inch touch screen display, compared to previous models’ three-inch-by-five-inch dimensions.
 The patient monitor adds another $15,000 to $30,000 to its value.

 “It provides great visibility, and more information is displayed,” Goethe said.
 “It can be linked to electronic health records.”
 And it is safer for patients than earlier models.